Cowboys sign NFL pick-6 record-holder DaRon Bland to $92 million, 4-year extension

-Bland set an NFL record with five interception returns for touchdowns in 2023, when he also led the league with nine picks.
-The contract includes $50 million in guaranteed money, two people told The Associated Press on condition of anonymity because the team didn't release the terms.
+The 26-year-old, who set a league record with five interception returns for touchdowns in 2023, is getting $50 million in guaranteed money, two people told The Associated Press on condition of anonymity because the team didn’t release the terms of the contract.

 The $23 million average annual value on the new deal is the sixth best for cornerbacks.
 Bland, a fifth-round pick out of Fresno State in 2022, is going into the final year of his rookie contract.